 Interdependence conflicts can often be overcome by ensuring that:

-Take the quiz on this page to test your delegation capability.
 Then, if you find you need to fine-tune your skills in this area access "How to Delegate So You Get It Done, Done Well, Done On Time" program.
 Delegation is one of the skills that all high-performance 'rockstar' leaders master.

 Conflict often happens because people have differing preferences on how to get things done.
 For example, one person may want to get the work done quickly (task oriented) and get on to the next thing as fast as possible.
 While another person is more concerned about making sure that everyone has a say in how the work gets done (people oriented).